alexownejazayeri/100-days-of-code/log.md

 Like many in this WFH world, I've emerged from bed every day to gently place my caboose in a chair and interact with the world almost exclusively through those screens.
 I don't code for a living, but I fiercely want to.

 For context, early on in 2020 I took FCC's frontend certs and fell in love with programming - the endless learning, possibilities, and problem solving of it all.
-I used to practice math on Khan Academy in the off hours, but coding quickly filled that position - it was what I did to blow off steam at day's end.
+I used to do math on Khan Academy in the off hours, but coding quickly filled that position - it was what I did to blow off steam at day's end.

 The more time I spent in front of those screens interacting with the digital world, the more I wanted to **build** bits of the internet and play an active role in developing it.